Femina (France): History

 The magazine was founded in 1901 by Pierre Lafitte.

 In 1902, Hachette launched a competing monthly titled La Vie heureuse.
 In 1917, Pierre Lafitte sold Femina to Hachette and the magazines were merged to form Femina et Vie heureuse réunies.
 Though only the Femina title appeared on the cover.
 In January 1922 the "Prix Femina-La Vie Heureuse" (launched in 1904 as "Prix La Vie Heureuse") was renamed to Prix Femina.

 The magazine was issued regularly until 1939 with Lafitte and Robert Ochs as co-editors (who became editor in 1935) and Martine Rénier as fashion editor.
+The three of them are credited with the August 1939 issue.

 Femina reappeared after World War II as a luxurious quarterly and with out-of-series editions in colour from 1945.
 The December 1953/January 1954 issue was the last under the Femina name and from March 1954 it appeared as Le Nouveau Femina (The New Femina).
 In January 1956 it became Nouveau Femina et France-Illustration, following a merger with France-Illustration.
 In April it became Femina-Illustration.

 In December 1956 Femina-Illustration merged with Réalités to form Réalités Femina-Illustration.
 During this period an American edition of Réalités continued publication and did not adopt the Femina-Illustration subtitle, the French publication also absorbed Monde illustré.
 In 1964 the magazine was rebranded to Réalités and remained in publication until 1978 when it merged with Le Spectacle du monde.
 Le Spectacle du Monde would cease publication in 2014.

 Content

 Femina started as a bimonthly society magazine and before the First World War its editorial coverage was broader than other magazines aimed at women.
-It presented a balanced mix of reportage on fashion, the arts and current events, with generous coverage of leisure activities, especially sports (the cover of April 1, 1902, shows the photograph of two women playing ping pong and another magazine published by Lafitte, La Vie au vent, catered to women sports enthusiasts), and professional advice on interior decoration.
+It presented a balanced mix of reportage on fashion, the arts and current events, with generous coverage of leisure activities, especially sports (the cover of 1 April 1902, shows the photograph of two women playing ping pong and another magazine published by Lafitte, La Vie au vent, catered to women sports enthusiasts), and professional advice on interior decoration.
 Advertising from luxury retailers and manufacturers covered at least five pages of each issue.